-Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chester is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chester is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chester who work in office and administrative support (12.75%), sales jobs (11.69%), and healthcare (6.02%).
+There are especially a lot of people living in Chester who work in sales jobs (12.63%), office and administrative support (12.03%), and food service (9.04%).

-The per capita income in Chester in 2010 was $15,435, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+The per capita income in Chester in 2010 was $15,435, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $61,740 for a family of four.
-Chester also has one of the higher rates of people living in poverty in the nation, with 39.09% of its population below the federal poverty line.
+Chester also has one of the higher rates of people living in poverty in the nation, with 41.75% of its population below the federal poverty line.

-Chester is an extremely ethnically-diverse city.
+Chester is a very ethnically-diverse city.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Chester include English, German, Scots-Irish, and Irish.
+Important ancestries of people in Chester include English, German, Scots-Irish, and Scottish.

 The most common language spoken in Chester is English.
 Other important languages spoken here include Spanish and Arabic.